Asset Publisher

 Failure to report and manage a conflict of interest is a breach of discipline and may also amount to misconduct.

-Executive Directors, Directors of Education, Principals and line managers are responsible for implementing this policy.
+Deputy Directors General, Executive Directors, Directors of Education, principals and line managers are responsible for implementing this policy.

 The Director, Standards and Integrity Directorate is responsible for compliance monitoring.